PoisotLab/ms_metaweb_transfer/manuscript.md

 in a widespread "Eltonian shortfall" [@Hortal2015SevSho].
-This first challenge (local incompleteness) has been, in large part, addressed by the recent multiplication of methods aiming to predict interactions *within* an *existing* network, a lot of which are reviewed in @Strydom2021RoaPre.
+This first challenge (local incompleteness) has been, in large part, addressed by the recent multiplication of methods aiming to predict interactions *within* an *existing* network, many of which are reviewed in @Strydom2021RoaPre.
 Second, recent analyses based on collected data [@Poisot2021GloKno] or metadata [@Cameron2019UneGlo] highlight that ecological networks are currently studied in a biased subset of space and bioclimates, which impedes our ability to generalize any local understanding of network structure.
-Meaning that although the framework to address incompleteness *within* a network exists there would still be regions that, due to a *lack* of local interaction data, we are unable to infer potential species interactions.
+Meaning that although the framework to address incompleteness *within* a network exists, there would still be regions for which, due to a *lack* of local interaction data, we are unable to infer potential species interactions.
 Having a general solution for the issue of metaweb inference [@Morales-Castilla2015InfBio] that, despite situations where minimal knowledge about interactions within a species pool is known, is capable of producing a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large spatial scales.

 Here, we present a general method for the transfer learning of network representations, relying on the similarities of species in a